|

 not mine, but his who sent me.’ ”

-Father is the only True God
+The Father is the only true

 “Yet for us